-Traditional market investigation focuses on the conscious layer, as it directly asks the consumers their opinions (explicit research methodology).
-Techniques such as field observation or big data are responsible for analyzing the acting, observable and conductive layers of consumers: what they buy, at what time, where, etc. And neuromarketing is responsible for analyzing the non-conscious layer, with neuroscience techniques and tools.
+The traditional market investigation focuses on the conscious layer, as it directly asks the consumers their opinions (explicit research methodology).
+Techniques such as field observation or big data are responsible for analyzing the acting, observable, and conductive layers of consumers: what they buy, at what time, where, etc. And neuromarketing is responsible for analyzing the non-conscious layer, with neuroscience techniques and tools.

-Neuromarketing training should approach the competences of all three layers of the consumer acting model, and delve on how to complement traditional market research techniques.
+Neuromarketing training should approach the competencies of all three layers of the consumer acting model, and delve into how to complement traditional market research techniques.

 3. How much should I know about neuroscience?

 Neuromarketing or consumer neuroscience has two areas: theoretical (application of knowledge) and practical (use of tools and techniques to carry out investigation).
 In the former, theoretical neuromarketing, the required knowledge is very broad and involves several aspects of cognitive neuroscience such as cognitive biases, psychology theory, etc. that describe theoretical aspects of human behavior and how these influence consumer behavior and decision making.